-Despite these obstacles, the great news is that they are just obstacles that can certainly be overcome.
+Despite these obstacles, the great news is that these obstacles can certainly be overcome.
 Are you finding that your hearing difficulties are getting in the way of you performing at your best?
 Maybe your hearing is damaging how much you enjoy your work, or even threatening your job security?
 There are steps that you can take to ensure that the impact of your hearing difficulties is minimized as much as possible.

-1. Work Closely with Specialist Doctors
+1. Work closely with specialist doctors.

 Of course, the inner workings of the ear are complex, and so it is extremely beneficial to work with your specialist doctor in understanding your own case.
 Your doctor will be able to give you an accurate diagnosis, giving you an understanding of why you are experiencing hearing difficulties.
 Once you know the reasons, you are in a better position to find creative solutions that help you to get by at work and to find the right treatments.

-2. Find the Best Treatment for Your Diagnosis
+2. Find the best treatment for your diagnosis.

 Once you have your diagnosis, you can now begin to find treatments and coping strategies that work for you.
 Often, using hearing aids can significantly help you to get by at work.
-Even better, finding the right hearing aid, tailored to your specific needs can be life changing.
+Even better, finding the right hearing aid, tailored to your specific needs, can be life changing.
 If you don't currently use a hearing aid and are experiencing hearing issues, it's certainly worth exploring them as an option.
 What's more, the quicker you get on with exploring hearing aids, the better.